 The limbs can sustain a draw weight of up to 65 lbs. with a draw length of about 31.5”, which should be enough even for the tallest of archers.
 It’s of a smaller design, suitable for both shorter and taller people.

 The designer is a bow master who has studied the art of crafting bows for three decades and counting.
 The bow is compatible with a wide range of arrow types, including carbon steel and bamboo arrows.

 Make sure that you know how to string the bow with the proper equipment since the bow requires setting up.
 You wouldn’t want it to get loose around the limbs and such.
 If in doubt, just bring it to your local archery store or a big box sporting goods store and have someone take care of it.

 - Unique Asian-style bow

 - Suitable for children and up

 - Lacks bushings

 If you require a full-featured bow for both beginners and seasoned archers, look no further than the Southwest Archery Spyder.
-It reasonably priced, all things considered, and has a lot to offer.
+It is reasonably priced all things considered and has a lot to offer.
 You can target practice in your backyard or use it for bow hunting or fishing.

-On the other hand, most of the above mentioned bows are good entry-level options.
+On the other hand, most of the aforementioned bows are good entry-level options.
 If this is your first foray into the world of archery, you may want to go with a simpler and more affordable option.